 Key features of flat panel speakers

-Final Audio made major improvements in electrostatic loudspeaker technology.
+Final made major improvements in electrostatic loudspeaker technology.

 Several major innovations.